 - The cannabis portion of the business has the potential to bring in C$25 million, dependent on timing of receiving Health Canada processing licence and production facility operating at capacity.

-- The company plans to build a network of transformative healing centres across North America, staffed with professional therapists and integrative health professionals.
+- The company’s long-term plans are to build a network of healing centres across North America, staffed with professional therapists and integrative health professionals.

 - Research partnerships in place with MAPS and Together We Can and Memorandum of Understanding signed with the BC Centre on Substance Use (BCCSU).